 Recommendation-To help ensure the District's governing board gets relevant, reliable financial and nonfinancial information relating to external and internal events, to fulfill its oversight responsibilities, the District should develop and implement internal control policies and procedures for providing accurate, complete, and regular financial reports and communications to the governing board.
-Such communication should include timely reports of the financial activities of all district bank accounts; any known, suspected, or alleged fraud; and any violations of laws, regulations, and policies and procedures.
+Such communication should include timely reports of any known, suspected, or alleged fraud and any violations of laws, regulations, and policies and procedures.